US personal-care market, mapped

 Do not buy this if any of the following are true.

 You only sell at the Ulta and Great Clips corporate tier.
-If your motion is one annual contract with the public majors, you do not need a long-tail map of 900,000 establishments.
-You need a short Rolodex and a strong relationship manager.
+If your motion is one annual contract with the publicly traded majors, you do not need a long-tail map.
+You need a short Rolodex and a relationship manager who already knows the procurement team.
 Save your budget.

 You sell DTC beauty products to consumers.
 The consumer haul-video shopper and the salon owner buying back-bar inventory are two different buyers.
 Consumer-data sets serve the first one.
 This dataset serves the second.

-Your sales motion only fires above $100k ACV.
+Your ACV only works above $100k.
 A single-chair owner with two stylists rarely writes a six-figure annual check on day one.
 The long tail will not meet your unit economics.
 Call us when an enterprise-only motion stalls and you need a mid-market overlay.

-If you Google "largest spa and salon chains in the US," the top result is usually a trade-press top-10 list written from a press release, or an IBISWorld report sized for an analyst deck.
-Both are excellent for what they do.
+If you Google “largest spa and salon chains in the US,” the top result is usually a trade-press top-ten list written from a press release, or an industry-report PDF sized for an analyst deck.
+Both are excellent for what they cover.
 Neither hands a vendor team the next 50,000 names to call.

 The first problem is that most lists inflate the chain layer by counting categories that are not chains.
-Salon-management software platforms surface in the data because they identify as "salons" in their LinkedIn category.
+Salon-management software platforms surface in the data because they identify as “salons” in their LinkedIn category.
 Cosmetics-counter brands surface because they have hundreds of staffed counters inside Ulta and Sephora.
-Hotel and resort spas surface because they have a treatment menu and a booking calendar.
-Strip all three categories out and the top-of-table looks different.
-The actual salon industry is haircut chains, suite-rental aggregators, beauty-retail boxes, and the four membership-spa operators (Massage Envy, Hand & Stone, European Wax Center, Palm Beach Tan).
+Hotel spas surface because they have a treatment menu and a booking calendar.
+Strip all three categories out and the top of the table looks different.
+The actual salon industry is haircut chains, suite-rental aggregators, beauty-retail boxes, and the four membership-spa operators.

 The third problem is staleness.
-IBISWorld's Hair Salons report refreshes annually.
-Census County Business Patterns refreshes on a 12-to-18-month lag from the data year.
-Regis filed Chapter 11 in August 2024, and any list that was sized in 2023 still shows Supercuts at full footprint.
+Annual industry reports refresh once a year.
+Government establishment data refreshes on a 12-to-18-month lag.
+Regis filed Chapter 11 in August 2024, and any list sized in 2023 still shows Supercuts at full footprint.
 We refresh monthly, which is the right cadence for a market this fragmented.

-This is the gap we sit in.
-We map the universe of US small and mid-market businesses, classify each location into its sub-vertical, find the owner or decision-maker for that site, and ship a verified contact before the conversation starts.
-The same engine that found 26,000 HVAC owners and 19,000 pest-control owners finds the salon owner sitting behind each license number.
+This is the gap Orbital sits in.
+The same engine that mapped HVAC contractors and roofing firms finds the salon owner sitting behind each license number.
 What is specific to salons is the layer on top: sub-vertical tagging (hair, beauty, day spa, nail, waxing, tanning, suite-rental), brand affiliation, parent rollup, and the per-state cosmetology-license number when the operator publishes it.
-We are the storefront-count complement to the trade-press revenue lists, not a replacement for them.
-Use IBISWorld to size the deck.
+Use the industry reports to size the deck.
 Use this when the AE team asks who to call on Monday.

 Questions